openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/hierarhical_classification.rst

 Hierarchical Classification
 ===========================

-| Hierarchical Classification is an extension of the classification task where besides the set of the categories to predict we have hierarchical relationship between them.
+| Hierarchical Classification is an extension of the classification task where besides the set of categories to predict we have a hierarchical relationship between them.
 The goal of this task is to predict the hierarchical tree of the categories for the given image.
 | We solve this task by assigning a separate head for each label group on each hierarchical level.
-Spicifically, we have a classifier that solves multi-class classification problem and assigns one label from the given exclusive label group.
+Specifically, we have a classifier that solves multi-class classification problem and assigns one label from the given exclusive label group.
-| To create non-exclusive label group we can construct single-label exclusive groups for every label and each of them will be handled by an individual binary classifier.
+| To create a non-exclusive label group we can construct single-label exclusive groups for every label and each of them will be handled by an individual binary classifier.
 | In this fashion, we train different classifiers, one - for each label group.
 We use the same training strategy as for :doc:`multi_class_classification` task.